opencypher/cypherdb/src/content/docs/import/csv.md

 :::caution[Guidelines]
 - **Copy nodes before relationships:** In order to copy a relationship table `R` from a csv file `RFile`, the nodes that appear in `RFile` need to already exist in the database (either imported in bulk or inserted through Cypher data manipulation commands).
-- **Wrap strings inside quotes:** Kuzu will accept strings in string columns both with and without quotes, though it's recommended to wrap strings in quotes to avoid any ambiguity with delimiters.
+- **Wrap strings inside quotes:** CypherDB will accept strings in string columns both with and without quotes, though it's recommended to wrap strings in quotes to avoid any ambiguity with delimiters.
-- **Avoid leading and trailing spaces**: As per the CSV standard, Kuzu does not ignore leading and trailing spaces (e.g., if you input `   213   ` for an integer value, that will be read as malformed integer and the corresponding node/rel property will be set to NULL.
+- **Avoid leading and trailing spaces**: As per the CSV standard, CypherDB does not ignore leading and trailing spaces (e.g., if you input `   213   ` for an integer value, that will be read as malformed integer and the corresponding node/rel property will be set to NULL.
   :::